fbpx

 Sun protection creams

-The SPF measures the protection against UVB; as UVA is variable and its measurement is complicated and applying sun cream or lotion every 2 hours at the most or after swimming is recommended.
+The SPF measures protection against UVB; as UVA is variable and its measurement is complicated and applying sun cream or lotion every 2 hours at the most or after swimming is recommended.

 There are two types of filters for sun protection:

 • Mineral filters: they are not absorbed through the skin, causing UV light to bounce back most of its radiation, thus preventing it from entering the skin.
 They are not absorbed, especially if they are not formulated as nanoparticles.
-Typically the components used are titanium dioxide and zinc oxide.
+Typically, the components used are titanium dioxide and zinc oxide.

 • Chemical filters: They penetrate the skin and perform their action by absorbing radiation and transforming it into harmless radiation.